sudipto80/fscollections/array.md

      // cube, and, if so, return the element, square root, and cube root
      // as an option value.
 Otherwise, return None.
      let  testElement elem =
-         if  isPerfectSquare elem &amp;&amp; isPerfectCube elem  then Some(elem, intFunction sqrt elem, intFunction cubeRoot elem) else  None
+         if  isPerfectSquare elem && isPerfectCube elem  then Some(elem, intFunction sqrt elem, intFunction cubeRoot elem) else  None
      match  Array.tryPick testElement array1  with